 Our extension cost calculator is the perfect tool for working out the budget for an extension to your home.

 The first step in any project should be establishing what you can afford to do, and this is especially important if you are undertaking a large job.
 With our free tool you can estimate the costs when extending a house to check you have adequate funds.

 Answer a few simple questions, including where you live, the kind of extension you’d like to add, and how much of the work you’d like to do yourself, and it will provide you with an instant, accurate result telling you how much your finished project should cost.

 How much does a home extension cost?

 There are many factors involved in costing an extension project, from the size of the project right down to the quality of the paint you use on the walls.
 You may be surprised to learn that if you are building a double storey extension, it may end up costing less per square metre than if you are planning and designing a single-storey extension, as the cost of the roof and foundations are spread over two floors.
-Find out more about costing, planning and designing a single-storey extension.

 For a basic breakdown of average extension prices, follow these guidelines: